MostlyEmre/hnn/README.md

 - [ ] Implement search.
 - [ ] Block posts.
+- [ ] Sort the comments either by their children count or karma or something.
+(API limitations 😢)
 - [ ] Login to favorite and see your favorites.